zycalice/data-structures/docs/index.md

 ```

 This partition algorithm above attempts to partition the data into two groups: a group greater than the middle element, and a group smaller or equal to the middle element.
 It does this checking for each elements from both sides.
 If a number is positioned to the left of the middle element and is smaller than the middle element, the number is at its correct location.
 If a number is positioned to the right of the middle element and is greater than the middle element, the number is also at its correct location.
 If they are not at their correct location, the while loops will stop and if lowIndex and HighIndex are still going on (which indicates the partition process did not end), the algorithm will swap these two numbers so they are at the right positions.

+The partitioning algorithm uses two index variables lowIndex and highIndex, initialized to the left and right sides of the current elements being sorted.
+As long as the value at index lowIndex is less than the pivot value, the algorithm increments lowIndex, because the element should remain in the low partition.
+Likewise, as long as the value at index highIndex is greater than the pivot value, the algorithm decrements highIndex, because the element should remain in the high partition.
+Then, if lowIndex >= highIndex, all elements have been partitioned, and the partitioning algorithm returns highIndex, which is the index of the last element in the low partition.
+Otherwise, the elements at indices lowIndex and highIndex are swapped to move those elements to the correct partitions.
+The algorithm then increments lowIndex, decrements highIndex, and repeats.

 * The pivot value is the value of the middle element.
 * lowIndex is incremented until a value greater than the pivot is found.
 * highIndex is decremented until a value less than the pivot is found.
 * Elements at indices lowIndex and highIndex are swapped, moving those elements to the correct partitions.
 * The partition process repeats until indices lowIndex and highIndex reach or pass each other, indicating all elements have been partitioned.
 * Once partitioned, the algorithm returns highIndex, which is the highest index of the low partition.
 The partitions are not yet sorted.